Cynthia de Fazio – 00:22

 Brian Quaranta – 04:43

-Yeah, taxes are big taxes are big because you know one if you ask most people today, if they feel taxes are going up or down in the future, most people will say that they’re going up.
+Yeah, taxes are big.
+Taxes are big because you know, one if you ask most people today, if they feel taxes are going up or down in the future, most people will say that they’re going up.
 And taxes are a big deal for two reasons.
 Number one, it affects your income and retirement.
-Right.
-So Anytime I’ve got to pay taxes on my income, it shrinks the amount that I get to keep and put in my pocket, right?
+Right so Anytime I’ve got to pay taxes on my income, it shrinks the amount that I get to keep and put in my pocket, right?
 Very, very simple, you know, you get a paycheck, all you got to do is look at your gross amount compared to your net amount, you realize how much taxes impact you.
 So what we want to do is make sure that, that the largest amount of money gets into your pocket on a monthly basis.
 But what we also want to make sure of is that Uncle Sam doesn’t become the largest beneficiary of your money when the good Lord decides to take you home.
 And unfortunately, for a lot of people, they don’t do tax planning.
-And I don’t think it’s necessarily their fault, because most tax accountants are doing tax preparation, right?
-Not tax planning.
+And and I don’t think it’s necessarily their fault, because most tax accountants are doing tax preparation, right, not tax planning.
 And most financial advisors are not offering tax strategies around retirement planning.
 Most people are going in and they’re meeting with a financial advisor.
-And they might be talking about how their investments did right, what the what the value of their account is, you know, what, what interest rate they’ve earned over the last few years, that that’s not retirement planning, you know, sitting down with somebody and just talking about performance and how the investments perform.
+And they might be talking about how their investments did right, what the what the value of their account is, you know, what interest rate they’ve earned over the last few years.
+That’s not retirement planning, you know, sitting down at somebody and just talking about performance and how the investments performed.
 That is the farthest thing from retirement planning, that’s investing.
 What retirement planning is, is it’s about five key areas.
-It’s about income, taxes, investments, health care, and legacy planning.
+It’s about income taxes, investments, healthcare and legacy planning.
 And there’s best practices, Cynthia, for every single one of those areas.

 Cynthia de Fazio – 06:28